 |115-120 Minutes||Summary, Q&A|

 Neely Sullivan, PT, CLT-LANA, has worked with diverse client populations ranging from pediatric to geriatric in a variety of clinical settings.
-These experiences and multiple courses on the topic have allowed her to treat and develop client care programs for clients living with lymphedema and wounds.
+These experiences and multiple courses on the topic have allowed her to treat and develop client care programs for clients living with wounds.
 She has served in multiple levels of regional and corporate management positions.
-In these positions, Neely has developed policies and worked closely with interdisciplinary teams to ensure that clients living with lymphedema and/or wounds have the opportunity to attain their highest level of function and quality of life.
-She is a certified lymphedema therapist and has most recently been responsible for the identification, implementation, and evaluation of clinical programs in long-term care settings.
-Neely currently provides educational support to 13,000+ therapists nationwide as an Education Specialist for Select Rehabilitation.
-Neely has lectured nationally and at the state level on the topics of Lymphedema and Wound Care Management.
-She has authored publications focusing on edema and lymphedema management.
+In these positions, Neely has developed policies and worked closely with multidisciplinary teams to ensure that clients living with wounds have the opportunity to attain their highest level of function and quality of life.
+She has most recently been responsible for the identification, implementation and evaluation of clinical programs in long-term care settings.
+Neely currently provides educational support to 13,000+ therapists nationwide as Director of Education for Select Rehabilitation.
+Neely has lectured nationally and at the state level on Wound Care topics.

 Content Disclosure: This learning event does not focus exclusively on any specific product or service.